iean/ng-migration/README.md

 # ng-migration
-Contains a angular migration project with angular js to angular 11
+This is a demonestration project on how to prepare an angularjs 1.8 project with typescript ^4.2.4" and "webpack": "^5.33.2"